 - 9 oz sweet potato 250 g, 1-2 sweet potatoes, Notes 1, 2

 - ½ teaspoon sweet paprika powder OR ground cinnamon to taste, Note 4

 - fine sea salt and freshly ground black pepper

-Note 2: Read the blog post for more seasoning ideas.
+- Seasoning: If using cinnamon, add it to taste.
+Read the blog post for more seasoning ideas.